 When you are looking for food that is light on your tummy yet seduces your taste buds, Greek food is one of the top contenders.
 Whats more is that Greek Cuisine typically has many vegetarian dishes that are relished the world over.
 After all, what could compete with a colourful and flavourful Greek Salad, followed by a sinfully rich Baklava?
 While Singapore can’t really boast of having too many authentic Greek Restaurants on the island, it can definitely boast of some top-notch Greek Restaurants that also serve ample for the plant-based diner.

-Here’s our pick of 4 authentic Greek Restaurants that serve a more-then-decent spread of vegan and vegetarian food that will have you hooked.
-Starters, mains and desserts, you can have it all at any of these Greek havens in town.
-So here are 4 of the “Best Authentic Greek Restaurants in Singapore, for Vegetarians and Vegans”.
-These restaurants are listed in random order, but Blu Kouzina and Bakalaki do score higher on the vegan scale as compared to the other ones.
+Here are 5 authentic Greek Restaurants in Singapore, that serve a more-then-decent spread of vegan and vegetarian food that will have you hooked.
+Starters, mains and desserts, you can have it all at any of these Greek havens!
+These are listed in random order, but Blu Kouzina and Bakalaki do score higher on the vegan scale as compared to the other ones.

 Stand Out Dishes: Horiatiki, Grilled Pita with Tria Fasolia, Saganaki with Figs, Gemista, Baklava